 If helps the process to have seen enough experimental cinema, Antonioni-ish ur-ambiguous 'intentionally signification resistant' art, and Argento-ish European erotic fairy tale horror films from the 60s-70s, so the analytical signifiers and references can cascade upon you, the way Un Chien Andalou cascaded horror upon rioting Parisian art critics in 1929, or the Basilica of Santa Croce cascaded upon poor Stendahl.
 Thanks to these two kids who made this wild film, Stendahl syndrome's not just for Florentine tourists, or Asia Argento, anymore.
 This time it's poison L. This time they came for me.
 I fell.

-The heavy stand body falls to the museum's dirty marble floor in Florence
+to the museum's dirty marble Florence floor

-your shards swim off the diving couch
+the shattered shards scatter off the diving board couch

 and you swim